 Alibaba Cloud

-Alibaba Cloud is a top Azure alternative because both offer many similar capabilities.
-Besides, it also offers a robust e-commerce background (Alibaba.com) similar to AWS (Amazon.com).
+Alibaba Cloud is one of the top Azure alternatives because both offer many similar capabilities.
+In addition, it also offers a robust e-commerce background (Alibaba.com) similar to AWS (Amazon.com).

 Alibaba Cloud features